GXQ7/codecamp/README.md

-# 100 Days of Java Code from [title](https://www.geeksforgeeks.org/100-days-of-code-a-complete-guide-for-beginners-and-experienced/)
+# 100 Days of Java Code from [Geeks for Geeks](https://www.geeksforgeeks.org/100-days-of-code-a-complete-guide-for-beginners-and-experienced/)